 Cowes Classics Week, July

 Cowes Classics Week is the nostalgic cousin of the more famous Cowes Week in August.
-It feature lots of old yachts which race against each other as well as a classic car festival.
-The first one was held in 2008 and it had 125 competitors in 2023.
+It feature lots of old yachts that race against each other as well as a classic car festival.
+The first one was held in 2008 and it attracts 100+ competitors.

-There are plenty of socials for those of us who don't fancy racing around one of the world's busiest shipping lane in a floating antique.
+There are plenty of socials for those of us who don't fancy racing around one of the world's busiest shipping lanes in a floating antique.

-There are plenty of socials for those of us who don't fancy racing around one of the world's busiest shipping lane in a floating antique.
+There are plenty of socials for those of us who don't fancy racing around one of the world's busiest shipping lanes in a floating antique.

 Wight Wave Beach Fest, July